MAGIC

 Written by: Kiyaana Cox Jones

-MAGIC tells the story of a young girl who wakes up from an accident with no memory of who she is or the extraordinary gifts she once had.
-Determined to find her voice and reclaim her power, Magic embarks on a journey through history.
+MAGIC tells the story of a young girl who wakes up from an accident with no memory of who she is or the extraordinary gifts she’s forgotten.
+Determined to find her voice and reclaim her power, Magic embarks on a spiritual journey.
 She encounters remarkable women who have shaped the world with their courage and wisdom, helping her rediscover her true self.
-MAGIC is a restorative tale of self-discovery, resilience, and the timeless power of women of color voices.
-This unforgettable theatrical experience will leave you questioning the true magic within us all.
+MAGIC is a restorative tale of self-discovery, resilience, and the shakable power of Black women’s voices.
+Through the lens of restorative theatre and Kreative Liberation, this work is about igniting connection, healing, and empowerment, and will leave you questioning the true magic within us all.

 WHAT TO EXPECT